Notebook Import and Export

-Hydrogen makes it easy to export text files to Jupyter Notebook files (
+Hydrogen makes it easy to convert between text files and Jupyter Notebook (

 With text like the following, running "Hydrogen: Export Notebook" will export code and markdown cells to a Notebook file of your choosing.